The Reef (2010 film): Plot

 During their journey, the group find the carcass of a sea turtle that has had its head bitten off.
 On the overturned yacht, Warren spots a large great white shark circling the vessel.
 Soon, the group is stalked by the same shark.
 It approaches them several times, even brushing past Kate before leaving.
 Kate and Suzie are supported by Matt and Luke as they are both in shock.
 However, during the encounter, Kate lost the bodyboard she was using as a flotation device.
-When Matt goes to retrieve it, he is attacked by the shark.
-His legs are severed and he quickly dies.
+When Matt attempts to retrieve it, he is attacked by the shark.
+His legs are severed and he quickly dies from blood loss.
 As night falls, Luke, Kate and Suzie are once more stalked by the shark.
 Suzie blames Luke for talking the group into swimming to an island he seemingly can't find.

 In the morning, the group has drifted to a shallow area of the reef, where they are able to stand and rest.
 In the distance, they can see a larger rock formation protruding from the water, and they swim towards it.
 Paranoia affects the group as they continue.
 They share a laugh when they mistake a dolphin for the shark that took Matt.
 However, the shark soon returns and kills Suzie.
 Luke and Kate rest on the reef, and they declare their love for each other.
 They begin to swim the final distance to the rocks as the shark closes in.
-Luke assists Kate to climb to safety, but as he himself climbs onto the rocks the shark seizes him and drags him underwater.
+Luke assists Kate to climb to safety, but she is unable to help him up the rock.
+The shark seizes him and drags him underwater.
 As she sits on the barren rock, Kate scans the ocean as she continues to call Luke's name and cries hysterically in devastation.